ipsusu/ipsuShade/README.md

     - Your stuff should now work!
     - If not, you may need to simply disable the Graphics Upscaling.
 You can currently do this by turning the `Graphics Upscaling` value to `FSR` and then setting the `3D Resolution Scaling` slider to `100`.

-**Alternative Method:** I think you can instead add  `﻿RESHADE_DEPTH_INPUT_X_SCALE` and `RESHADE_DEPTH_INPUT_Y_SCALE` to in the global preprocessor settings, and then set their values to a value above 1 to scale the depth buffer to match the native resolution.
+**EXTRA Alternative Method:** I think you can instead add  `﻿RESHADE_DEPTH_INPUT_X_SCALE` and `RESHADE_DEPTH_INPUT_Y_SCALE` to in the global preprocessor settings, and then set their values to a value above 1 to scale the depth buffer to match the native resolution.
 For the FSR at 99 trick, it would be setting these to `1.01` or `1.02` etc. until everything matches up.
 If you're scaling staticly via DLSSTweaks and have disabled the dynamic resolution, you can set this again to your static scaling.
-A 0.75 internal scaling preset requires a `1.33` scaling via the ReShade preprocessors, for some reason, so idk how that works.
+A 0.75 internal scaling preset requires a `1.33` scaling via the ReShade preprocessors, because math.

 ### My game is green! (or Pink!)